Migzus/ChinaSpeedrun-Public-Version-/README.md

-# China Speedrun Engine
+# A Public Version of China Speedrun Engine

-* This readme file is a work in progress.<br>
+* This readme file is a work in progress.
+The project is also a mess...<br>

 The China Speedrun Engine is a bullethell engine, designed to make games in the shmup genre.<br>
 It's lightweight, fast and have a great bullet capacity.